 Once we made it back to the Hogs Back, we felt a sense of relief knowing the most technical part of the days climbing was complete.
 We took a short break and I repacked our rope and hardware.
 The side hill of the Hogs Back is relatively steep and the Devils Kitchen furmarole acts as a funnel at the bottom of the hill.
 It may be wise for less experienced or concerned climbers to stay roped up through this section.
 We took the most direct path that leads between the furmarole and Crater Rock.
 A safer option may be to take a wide berth around the vent and slice the flatter section of terrain that resides between the furmarole and the crater wall.

 As soon as we got home, the rest of the guys were talking about when we could hit it again so they could attempt to summit as well.
 Larry had schedule conflicts and Jeremy had enough Hood for one season, so I made plans with Aaron and Eric to make another attempt.
-We planed out a trip for date__here and there buddy Todd decided to join us as well.
+We planed out a trip for May 19th, 2017 and their buddy Todd decided to join us as well.

 The four of us started up the climbers trail near the lodge on the freshly plowed "snow road", created by the Timberline Lodge snow-cat operators who were preparing the ski runs for the next day.
 Things started off well.
 We were making a decent pace and the temperatures seemed to be a little warmer than the last trip which was very welcome.
 However, as we started to approach Silcox hut, I noticed Eric was slowly falling behind.
 This was not normal at all.
 Normally Eric is hard charging out of the gate and we need to lasso him so we can all keep up.
 As we pulled into Silcox landing, Eric confessed that he had hyper-extended his knee halfway up and it wasn't feeling right at all.
 He needed to go back down before it got worse.
 I stated that I would go down with Eric.
 I had already summited and Todd had technical experience to get he and Aaron to the summit.
 Aaron said, no, he would take Eric down and I would take Todd to the summit.
 All of a sudden Eric piped in "STOP!
 No one is taking me down.
 I can see the parking lot from here.
 Forty more climbers are going to walk past me, along with several snow-cats.
 I can make it back down fine."
 We reluctantly agreed, he made good points, but we didn't like leaving a partner on the mountain without his team.
 I gave him the keys and he said he would be sleeping in the truck when we got down.